tkn-tub/ns3-gym/src/internet/doc/tcp.rst

-Writing (or porting) a congestion control algorithms from scratch (or from other systems) is a process completely separated from the internals of TcpSocketBase since ns-3.25 release.
+Writing (or porting) a congestion control algorithms from scratch (or from other systems) is a process completely separated from the internals of TcpSocketBase.

-All operations that are demanded to a congestion control are contained in the class TcpCongestionOps.
+All operations that are delegated to a congestion control are contained in the class TcpCongestionOps.
 It mimics the structure tcp_congestion_ops of Linux, and the following operations are defined: